 7. We are more selfish than we like to admit.
 It can be difficult to admit that the human spirit is hardwired toward selfishness and greed, but history appears to make a strong case for us.
 We seek to grow the size of our personal kingdom by accumulating more and more things.
 This has been accomplished throughout history by force, coercion, dishonesty, and warfare.
 Unfortunately, selfishness continues to surface in our world and our lives even today.

 A controversial argument with regard to the inequalities in income is the trickle down effect, favoured by some economists.
 The theory is to let the free market work independently and cut the high rates of income and corporation tax.
-Thereby entrepreneurs are incentivised to expand, more employment opportunities will arise, and the multiplier effect will allow the income to trickle down to the poor.
-There are flaws to this theory as not all poor people will have the adequate skills to do the jobs created, and the poor people who cannot work will be hit the most.
+Eentrepreneurs are then incentivised to expand, more employment opportunities will arise, and the multiplier effect will allow the income to trickle down to the poor.
+There are flaws in the theory, as not all poor people will have the skills to do the jobs created, and the poor people who can’t work will be hit the most.
 As well as that, some people will still suffer from absolute poverty.

-My final point; this isn’t a socialist point I’m making, as I’m no socialist.
+This isn’t a socialist point I’m making, as I’m no socialist.
 It’s a moral point, a defence of caring about more than just yourself, and a desire to improve your own live and the lives of others.
-We shouldn’t be afraid of, nor ashamed of, being proud of our own achievements and wanting to be rewarded for them.
+We shouldn’t be afraid, nor ashamed, of being proud of our own achievements and wanting to be rewarded for them.
 But precisely because we deserve that recognition means that we should move out from behind our own individualism and think about how best to create a culture where, instead of wanting to spend £19,000 on a watch that tells the time just as well as a £20 one from your local market, we’re just as proud of the second choice and decide to invest the remainder of that money into something more worthwhile for ourselves, our families, our friends, our neighbours, our communities – even strangers, perhaps.